Neethu9074/carbon/docs/INSTALLATION.md

 # Installation

-**Please do not skip any of these steps, only use `sudo` where this document instructs you to and do not try to follow this guide with a super-user (root)!**
+**Please make sure you are on the develop branch to read the latest instructions.
+Do not skip any of these steps, only use `sudo` where this document instructs you to and do not try to follow this guide with a super-user (root)!**

 This document lists the technical steps necessary in order to get a local UI development setup running.